KITTU

 Crispin Wiesmann

 He is a medical student at the Johannes Gutenberg University in Mainz.
-Before his studies he did a voluntary social year in science at the research laboratory for gastroenterology, hepatology and infectiology at the University Hospital Magdeburg, where he published his first scientific paper and learned the basics of scientific work.
-He will support the KITTU project as a research assistant.
+Before his studies he did a voluntary social year in science at the research laboratory for gastroenterology, hepatology and infectiology at the University Hospital Magdeburg.
+He supports the KITTU project as a research assistant.

 Caecilia Dzalto

-She is a master student in psychology at the „SRH Fernhochschule – The Distance Learning University“.
+She is a master student in psychology.
 During her bachelor’s degree at the Fresenius University of Applied Science Franfurt, she conducted an experimental study as part of her final thesis.
-She will support the KITTU project as a research assistant, in particualar in the application of our oncological patient data sets.
+She supports the KITTU project as a research assistant.

 Deutsches Forschungszentrum für Künstliche Intelligenz